-Aziza Miller appeared at The Iridium in NYC on 3/21/17.
+Aziza Miller appeared at The Iridium in NYC on March, 2017.
 As it was Women’s History Month, her performance featured three ladies of jazz “who really touched me” she said, referring to Roberta Flack, Nina Simone and Tania Maria.
-Aziza also performs at the Greater Hartford Festival of Jazz on July 14, 2017.
+Aziza also performed at the Greater Hartford Festival of Jazz in July 2017.

 How did you approach jazz when you taught middle school and high school?

 I introduced it to my students during Black History and Women’s History Month.
 We would discuss, describe and define what jazz sounded like, where it began in America and who were some of the major contributors to this music.
 I wrote vocal jazz arrangements for my choirs of students to sing.
 They were so good at it that we caught the attention of Pope John Paul at the Vatican in Rome and multi Grammy award-winning composer Marvin Hamlisch who collaborated with me on a song he composed.
 He played piano and insisted that I conduct it at a concert with my students who sang at Madison Square Garden for the slain Israeli Prime Minister Yitzhak Rabin.

 I had piano lessons at the age of 8, and I loved the instrument.